dikshita168/dikshita168/README.md

 ---

-### ⚡ Quick Bits About Me
+### ⚡ Professional Snapshot

-- 🚀 Currently working on **Scalable Web Applications using Django & React**.
+- 🔭 **Currently working on:** Building robust and scalable full-stack applications with a focus on performance.
-- 🌱 Learning more about **System Design and Cloud Deployment**.
+- 👯 **Looking to collaborate on:** Open-source projects involving **Python, Django, or React**.
-- 👯 Looking to collaborate on **Open Source Python & Full Stack projects**.
+- 💬 **Ask me about:** Backend logic, Database design, and creating RESTful APIs.
-- 💬 Ask me about **Django REST Framework, Database optimization, or React Hooks**.
+- 🤝 **Available for:** Freelance opportunities or technical discussions.
-- ⚡ Fun fact: **I believe clean code is just as important as code that works.**
+- ⚡ **Fun fact:** I enjoy the challenge of debugging and turning complex problems into elegant solutions.

 ---